KaisenAmin/String/README.md

 ```

 ### Example

-1.This example demonstrates how to use the stringRotateLeft function to rotate the characters in a string to the left by a certain number of positions:
+1. This example demonstrates how to use the stringRotateLeft function to rotate the characters in a string to the left by a certain number of positions:

     ```c
     const char *original = "abcdefg";